-Artists effectively communicate with appropriate audiences and subject their ideas to independent review.
+Artist-scholars effectively communicate with appropriate audiences and subject their ideas to independent review

-The artist provides evidence of effective presentation and dissemination such as-
+The artist-scholar provides evidence of effective presentation and dissemination such as-

-- Communicating with/disseminating to appropriate artistic and public audiences consistent with the mission of the institution - Presenting the work in appropriate venues with significant curatorial practices, publishing research results or teaching innovations in peerreviewed, practitioner, professional journals, and other nontraditional forms/venues - Using appropriate forums and presenting information and materials in forms that community stakeholders and external partners find accessible and understandable - Disseminating information through media used/read by community members - Producing documents directed towards service providers, policymakers, or legislators - Creating and inspiring new conversations (e.g., writeups, references, etc.) in BOTH public and artistic spheres
+- Communicating with/disseminating to appropriate artistic and public audiences consistent with the mission of the institution - Presenting the work in appropriate venues with significant curatorial practices; publishing research results or teaching innovations in peerreviewed, practitioner, or professional journals, and other non-traditional forms/venues - Using appropriate forums and presenting information and materials in forms that community stakeholders and external partners find accessible and understandable

-- Communicating outcomes

-of community engaged

-work in collaboration with

-community/external

-partners.
-Acknowledging

-that in many contexts this

-may involve a significant

-output not in English and

-recognizing that this is not

-a simple act of

-translation, but an ethical

-approach of access to a

-non-English speaking

-community.

-- Presenting communitybased exhibitions in forms consistent within a particular community.
+- Disseminating information through media used/read by community members - Producing documents directed towards service providers, policymakers, or legislators - Creating and inspiring new conversations (e.g., write-ups, references, etc.) in BOTH public and music spheres - Communicating outcomes of community- engaged work in collaboration with community/external partners.
+Acknowledging that in many contexts this may involve a significant output not in English and recognizing that this is not a simple act of translation, but an ethical approach of access to a non-English speaking community.
+This might also include creating access for differently abled bodies. - Presenting community-based exhibitions in forms consistent within a particular community.
 This may include group exhibits or events by community members or other non-traditional forms and outputs.

-Presenting information with clarity and integrity
+It is important that information always be presented with clarity and integrity.

-6. Reflective Critique: Lessons Learned to Improve the Artmaking and Community Engagement
+6. Reflective Critique: Lessons Learned to Improve the Music Making or Practice-based Research and Community Engagement

-Reflective critique of community partnerships.
-Evaluation of partnership successes and failures.
+Reflective critique of community partnerships

+Evaluation of partnership successes and failures

-The artist provides evidence of reflective critique such as-
+The artist-scholar provides evidence of reflective critique such as-